rancher/fleet/docs/bundle-diffs.md

         patch: '{"spec":{"template":{"spec":{"$setElementOrder/containers":[{"name":"manager"}],"containers":[{"name":"manager","resources":{"limits":{"cpu":"1000m"}}}],"tolerations":[]}}}}'
 ```

-Based on this summary there are three objects which need to be patched.
+Based on this summary, there are three objects which need to be patched.

 We will look at these one at a time.

 ### 1. ValidatingWebhookConfiguration:
 The gatekeeper-validating-webhook-configuration validating webhook has two ValidatingWebhooks in its spec.

-In cases where there is more than on element in the field which needs the patch the patch will refer these to as `$setElementOrder/ELEMENTNAME`
+In cases where more than one element in the field requires a patch, that patch will refer these to as `$setElementOrder/ELEMENTNAME`

-From this information we can see the two ValidatingWebhooks in question are:
+From this information, we can see the two ValidatingWebhooks in question are:

 ```
   "$setElementOrder/webhooks": [